Pppp1116/content-license-policy/README.md

 ## 13A.
 Trademarks, Names, and Branding

-1. All names, logos, icons, server names, and other branding associated with the Project, including but not limited to **“The PCs Secret”** and the handle **“Pppp1116”**, may be protected as trademarks, trade names, or distinctive identifiers.
+1. All names, logos, icons, server names, and other branding associated with the Project, including but not limited to **“The PCs Secret”** and the handle **“Pppp1116”**, may be protected as trademarks, trade names, or distinctive identifiers to the extent available under applicable law.
 2. This Policy **does not** grant you any rights or licenses in such marks or branding.
 3. You may not use the Owner’s or Project’s names, logos, or branding:
    - In a way that suggests sponsorship, endorsement, or official status;